-The purpose of the lottery is to randomly assign freshmen (rising sophomores) to one of the 12 upperclass Houses.
+The purpose of the lottery is to randomly assign first-year students (rising sophomores) to one of the 12 upperclass Houses.
 This is the first step in a two-stage process.
 After the Rising Sophomore Housing Lottery has been completed, each House administers a second lottery process to assign affiliates to a suite/bed space.
 More information about this second process will be shared with rising sophomores in the spring term.

 The lottery is administered randomly using a basic mathematical process.
 The only control in the lottery is for gender balance in each House.
 Factors related to siblings enrolled in the College or legacy families are not considered.

-- Are on a leave of absence or have been required to withdraw for the Spring 2017 term.
+- Are on a leave of absence or have been required to withdraw for the Spring 2019 term.

-- Are intending on taking a leave of absence for the Fall 2017 term.
+- Are intending on taking a leave of absence for the Fall 2019 term.

-- Are intending to move off-campus for the Fall 2017 term.
+- Are intending to move off-campus for the Fall 2019 term.

-- Are intending to apply to live in the Dudley Co-Op for the Fall 2017 term.
+- Are intending to apply to live in the Dudley Co-Op for the Fall 2019 term.

 First-year students who did not complete the Fall 2018 term are not eligible to participate in the lottery and will return to the Yard.